purplediane/purplediane.github.io/_posts/2017-05-06-variables-and-references.md

 [1, 2, 3, 3, 2, 1]
 ```

-This is not what most people would expect to happen here; why should `x` change too.
+This is not what most people would expect to happen here; why should `x` change too?
 Note that the id of `y` did not change with the use of the increment operator.
+So the change to `y` also affected `x` because no new object is created by the increment operator; the underlying object is modified instead.

 Now let's see what happens here:

  ```python
 >>> x = [1, 2, 3]